 - Start by removing front skid plate.
 Save skid and all 4 screws for reinstallation later.

 - Unscrew stock steering rack from bellcranks.
-Save the M3x14 BHCS screws, washers and hat bushings for installation of N2R steering rack.
+Save the M3x14 BHCS screws and hat bushings for installation of N2R steering rack.

 - Snap the left and right tie rods (steering links) off of the ballstuds holding them to the stock steering rack.
 You will not need to reuse the ballstuds on the steering rack.

-- Remove the tie rods from the kuckles by unscrewing the ballstud from each knuckle.
+- Remove the tie rods from the knuckles by unscrewing the ballstud from each knuckle.
 Save the M3 nylock nuts for later use.

 - Remove the ball studs from each bent rod end and reinstall in the opposite orientation with threaded portion of ball stud inside the "V" of the bent rod end.

 - Remove both rod ends from each tie rod metal link.
 You will not need to reuse the original metal links.

 - Insert 1 M4x20mm threaded rod into each of the straight rod ends.